 And that every attempt to vest such power in any other person ... than the General Assembly aforesaid, is illegal, unconstitutional and unjust, and have a manifest tendency to destroy ...
 American Liberty."

-When citizens gathered in protest, March 5, 1770, British troops fired into crowd, killing five, one of which was the African American patriot Crispus Attucks.
+On March 5, 1770, citizens gathered in protest.
+In the confusion, British troops fired into crowd, killing five, one of which was the African American patriot Crispus Attucks.

 Like modern-day secret trade deals rushed through Congress without public debate, giving multi-national corporations monopolies on trade, the King of England had his own version of "crony-capitalism."